tharsheblows/mjj-bbp-subscription/README.md

 This doesn't handle forum subscriptions because I don't use them (I just use topic subscriptions) but you could add them in if you wanted.

-### a note on using this branch:
+### update

-If you switch to this branch from the other, your unsubscribe links sent using the previous version won't work.
+Unsubscribe links sent using version 1.1 or before will not work.